fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.trackActiveItem` Select the active editor file in the solution explorer (not recomended).

+- `vssolution.itemNesting` Sets whether related items will be displayed nested.

 - `vssolution.netcoreIgnore` Folder and file names to ignore when get a dotnet core project content.

 - `vssolution.xxprojItemTypes` Type of XML element to put in the xxproj files.